Anticyclotomic Iwasawa theory of abelian varieties of $\mathrm{GL}_2$-type at non-ordinary primes II: Signed bipartite Euler systems

-\item[ii)] Let $S'$ be a core-$n$-admissible integer divisible by $S$ as in the statement of Proposition~\ref{eqn_prop_DIProp4_3}.
-There is nothing to prove unless $q\mid S'$.
-In that case, this follows by the argument for (i), relying on the freeness of the $q$-local cohomology as in Lemma~\ref{lemma_howard_06_221}. \item[iii)] One proves this part also following the argument in (ii), still dwelling on the freeness assertion in Lemma~\ref{lemma_howard_06_221}. \end{itemize} \end{proof}
+So it suffices consider the case $q\mid S'$, where $S'$ is a core-$n$-admissible integer divisible by $S$ as in the statement of Proposition~\ref{eqn_prop_DIProp4_3}.
+For such $q$, the assertion follows by the argument for (i), relying on the freeness of the $q$-local cohomology as in Lemma~\ref{lemma_howard_06_221}.
+Alternatively, we can set $S'$ in the statement of Proposition~\ref{eqn_prop_DIProp4_3} to be an integer that is not divisible by $q$.
+The aforementioned proposition then implies the desired inclusion for all $q\nmid pS$. \item[iii)] One proves this part also following the argument in (ii) and utilizing the freeness assertion in Lemma~\ref{lemma_howard_06_221}. \end{itemize} \end{proof}